What is a breast prosthesis?

 Many female breast cancer survivors have to undergo mastectomies (the removal of one or both breasts).
 Whether preventive or as part of a treatment plan, this surgical intervention can be very traumatic.
 Meintjes and Neethling therefore strives to restore the beauty and confidence of our patients who have undergone mastectomies with sensitivity and empathy.

-A breast prosthesis is designed and made to replace either a part or the complete breast that was removed.
+A breast prosthesis is designed and made to replace either the complete breast that was removed or part thereof.
 They fit into the pocket of a specially-designed mastectomy bra, or can be made to be attached to the skin and worn with a normal bra.
 Breast prostheses are made of soft silicone gel that is coated with a thin film layer.
 The outside is soft and smooth and may contain a nipple outline.

 First weeks after surgery

-Once your scar has healed completely and the swelling has subsided (this takes between six and eight weeks), we will fit you with a permanent prosthesis and provide you with a proper fitting bra.
+Once your scar has healed completely and the swelling has subsided (this takes between six and eight weeks) we will fit you with a permanent breast prosthesis and provide you with a properly fitting bra.